TotallyAm/EDASS/README.md

 #### Requirements:

-* You will need python, and ideally pip.
+* You will need Python v3.10+, and ideally pip.
 * The only required module is requests, it will NOT work without this module.